How well do you deal with rejection?

 This is the important part.
 Dealing with your feelings and moving on quickly go hand in hand.

-With moving on, it also helps to think outside the box a little.
-Perhaps it’s time to think about starting your own business, looking at different work options or changing career paths.
+When it comes to moving on, it also helps to think outside the box a little.
+Perhaps it’s time to think about starting your own business, looking at different work options, or changing career paths.

-Moving on means being open to new opportunity.
+Moving on means being open to new opportunities.

 Related post – How to Believe in Yourself When People Don’t Support You

 While this post was written with rejection of the job/work nature in mind, some of this advice also applies to our personal lives.

 Dating kind of sprang to mind as I was writing this post.
 Finding someone to spend your life with takes courage and sometimes dealing with a lot of rejection.
 It also involves not taking things personally, dealing with your feelings, and moving on quickly when things don’t go the way we want them to.

 Friendships can sometimes have an element of rejection to them as well.
 Hell for that matter, so can family relationships!
 Sometimes we feel rejected by family members.
 When it comes to dealing with rejection our personal relationships can be the hardest to wrap our heads and hearts around.

 For whatever reason we feel rejected we need to find healthy ways of dealing with rejection.

 Regardless of how many times you hear the word no – you need to remember that it only takes one YES to change your life.